JorgeDeLosRazo/Monte-Carlo-Simulation/Monte-Carlo-Simulation.md

 ## Circuit for Analysis

-The resistor network shown below has resistors R1, R2, R3, R4, which have normally distributed resistances
+The resistor network shown below has resistors R1, R2, R3, R4, which have normally distributed resistances.
+A battery V is also attached to the resistor network.

 <img src="Resistor-Network.png" width="60%" height="60%">